 - Insider guides to cities around the world compiled by my friends who actually live there!

 - Best book lists incorporating both fiction and non-fiction works.
 My best books lists will give you an insight into, valuable information about, and of course wet your appetite for, new places and destinations.
-If you love reading and travel why not check out my Facebook group (imaginatively named “Books and Travel”) where we discuss new books set in, and about, various destinations around the world.
-Click here to join!

 - Train journey write-ups of some of the most scenic and beautiful journeys you can take by rail across the globe.